-B. Suspensions from Thirty-One (31) to Three Hundred Sixty-Five (365) Days.
+C. Suspensions from Thirty-One (31) to Three Hundred Sixty-Five (365) Days to accept the recommendation at any time.
+Within ten (10) working days of receiving the recommendation for discipline the Officer(s) shall elect one of the following options:

-Officers who receive a recommendation for discipline from thirty-one (31) to three hundred sixty-five (365) days as a result of a sustained CR# shall have one of four options.
-Within ten (10) working days of receiving the recommendation for discipline the officer(s) shall elect one of the following options:
+Officers who receive a recommendation for discipline from thirty-one (31) to three hundred sixty-five (365) days as a result of a sustained CR# shall have one of three options, the selection of which shall preclude the Officer, or the Lodge acting on his or her behalf, from selecting any of the other options listed below, except that the Officer is permitted

-- 1. A direct appeal to the Superintendent as set forth in section 8.5 of the Agreement; or - 2.
-A review by the Police Board as set forth in the Police Board's Rules of Procedure, Article I, II and III (published November 1, 1975); or - 3.
-The filing of a grievance challenging the recommendation for discipline; or - 4.
+- A review by the Police Board as set forth in the Police Board's Rules of Procedure, Article I, II and III (published November 1, 1975); or - 2.
+The filing of a grievance challenging the recommendation for discipline; or - 3.
 Accept the recommended discipline.

-In the event an officer does not make an election within ten (10) working days, the recommendation for suspension will be reviewed by the Police Board.
+In the event an Officer does not make an election within ten (10) working days, the recommendation for suspension will be reviewed by the Police Board.

-When an officer files a grievance, the Lodge will have forty-five (45) days from the receipt of the investigative file to inform the Department whether the Lodge will advance the grievance to arbitration.
-In the event the Lodge advances the grievance to arbitration, the officer will not be required to serve the recommended suspension until the arbitrator rules on the merits of the grievance.
-These grievances, if not settled or withdrawn, will be adjudicated in "full" arbitration.
-The parties will cooperate in the scheduling of all arbitration hearings.
+When an Officer files a grievance, the Lodge will have sixty (60) days from the receipt of the investigative file to inform the Department whether the Lodge will advance the grievance to arbitration.
+Arbitration of suspension grievances pursuant to this Paragraph C shall be conducted in accordance with the provisions of Appendix Q. The parties will cooperate in the scheduling of all arbitration hearings.

-In the event the Lodge decides not to advance the grievance to arbitration, the officer will have ten (10) working days to elect review of the recommendation for suspension as set forth in paragraphs 9.6.B.1 and 9.6.B.2 above.
+In the event the Lodge decides not to advance the grievance to arbitration, the Officer will have ten (10) working days to elect review of the recommendation for suspension by the Police Board as set forth in paragraphs 9.6.C.1 above.
+In the event the Officer elects review of the recommendation for suspension by the Police Board, the Officer will not be required to serve the recommended suspension, nor will the suspension be entered on the Officer's disciplinary record, until the Police Board rules on the merits of the recommended suspension.

-In the event an officer does not make an election within ten (10) working days, the recommendation for suspension will be reviewed by the Police Board.
+In the event an Officer does not make an election within ten (10) working days, the recommendation for suspension will be deemed accepted, absent a written agreement between the Lodge and the Department to extend the election period.